 Surround sound modes and DSPs

 Just as you’re coasting the post-calibration high and are ready to hit play on your 4K Blu-ray, you might notice another couple of options: surround sound modes and DSPs.

 DSP (digital sound processing) can vary from Dolby or DTS processing modes to specific Drama/Sci-Fi/Adventure/Games modes that boost certain aspects of the sound.
-You may even enjoy more fanciful effects that stimulate the acoustics of a cathedral, a concert hall, a NYC jazz club or LA’s The Roxy Theatre.
+You may even enjoy more fanciful effects that simulate the acoustics of a cathedral, a concert hall, an NYC jazz club or LA’s Roxy Theatre.

 The latter can be enormous fun to play around with, and Yamaha has some of the best sound programs for invoking a specific environment and delivering a subtle yet convincing effect.

 But since we prefer not to colour the sound signal too much (if at all), we’re going to focus on just a handful of sound modes that put sound quality at the fore.
 Look out for the ‘straight’, ‘direct’ or ‘pure direct’ modes on your amplifier – these tend to offer the purest signal from source to output.